Chapter 3:

 Paddy: "Before he challenges the fireplace."

-They bolted out the tavern, Paddy dragging her by the arm as she hummed contentedly.
+They bolted out of the tavern, into the street.

-Paddy: "Next time, I'm letting the fireplace win."
+Paddy: "Next time, I’m letting the furniture handle it."